Image source Orthodox Icons

-St. Senan, was a very notable Irish saints of his time.
-Senan is counted among “the twelve apostles of Ireland” whom were schooled under Saint Finnian of Clonard.
-Senan was born of Christian parents Ercan & Congella in the fifth century close to Kilrush in today’s Co.
+He was born around 488 A.D. of Christian parents Ercan & Congella in the fifth century close to Kilrush in today’s Co.
 Clare.
 His name “Senan” is old Gaelic for “a little wise elder”.
-The Irish word ‘’sean’’ pronounced ”shan”, usually denotes old or elder, before a noun; the s & e together creates an ‘’sh’’ sound phonetically.
-The anglicized name does not have the sh sound.
+The Irish word ‘’sean’’ pronounced ”shan”, usually denotes old or elder, before a noun; Seanan is a more original spelling, with the s & e together creating an ‘’sh’’ sound phonetically.
+The anglicized form of his name does not have the sh sound.

-He made a foundation at Inishcarra, near Cork where he was joined by some Italian monks.
-Eventually after 535 A.D. on the advice of an angle, Senan settled on Scattery Island, south of Kilrush quay, near the Shannon River estuary.
-Here he founded his most renowned monastery, containing five churches.
-At this place, St. Senan drove away a giant sea monster from the island.
+It was at Scattery island, where St. Senan drove away a giant sea monster from the island.
 The sea monster had long terrorized local inhabitants, making the island impassable.
 St. Senan first decisive action was to place all his hope in God, before the saint courageously approached the monster, making the sign of the cross while commanding it to depart in the name of Jesus, for all time.

 With his miracles on tap, and his ascetic life style, he attracted a big following.
 They include St. Brendan the navigator.
 With so many disciple monks coming to Scattery, it gave ample opportunity to establishing other monasteries starting from small communities of twelve monks.
 Scattery Island in this way became the mother ship of Senan’s monasteries.